OldManBrook/Secure_Download_Folder/README.md

 1. Folder to search/rename is prefixed as "az-" and is in the root directory of the webserver.

-2. Folder containing downlaod files is within the "az-" folder is named "downloadfiles"
+2. Folder containing download files is within the "az-" folder is named "downloadfiles"